How your employer must consult you

 - how the business or organisation can restructure or plan for the future

 Your employer does not have to make the changes you suggest.
 They do need to show that they've listened to you, considered your ideas and tried to come to an agreement.

 You can appeal against redundancy if you believe your employer has not consulted you fairly.

-If your employer is making more than 20 people redundant within 90 days in a single establishment it's known as a ‘collective redundancy’.
+If your employer is making more than 20 people redundant at the same workplace within 90 days, it's known as a 'collective redundancy'.
 There are set rules for collective redundancies which your employer must follow.

-They must consult staff representatives – for example trade unions – as well as speak to you individually.
+Your employer must consult staff representatives as well as talk to you individually.

-During the consultation they must let you know in writing:
+During the consultation your employer must let you know in writing:

 - why they need to make redundancies